fulfillment-and-distribution-powered-by-r+l-global-logistics-warehousing

 • Easy returns and exchanges

 The easier it is for customers to find out what’s going on with their orders, the more satisfied they are.
-Even if you can’t always provide the fastest service, being upfront about delivery times – even if it takes weeks – is better than promising a rapid service you can’t follow through with.
+Even if you can’t always provide the fastest service, being up front about delivery times - even if it takes weeks - is better than promising a rapid service with which you can’t follow through.

 Because it can integrate with your current OMS, it serves as an instant communication tool.
 Do you have customers asking delivery drivers for updates on other packages?
-If you are using EDI, that driver may be able to check the status of orders even if functioning as a separate company or contract service.
+By using an EDI, even contracted drivers working out of different systems can send those updates quickly.

-There are multiple types of EDI services to choose from depending on your needs and budget.
+There are multiple types of EDI services from which to choose, depending on your business needs.

-• Point-to-Point EDI: A single and closed connection between two businesses
+• Point-to-Point: A single and closed connection between two businesses.

-• EDI Network Services Provider/VAN EDI: A closed web of connections between specific partners
+• EDI Network Services Provider/VAN: A closed web of connections between multiple partners.

-• Web EDI: DI services are provided through a standard web browser rather than specialized software
+• Web-Based: EDI services are provided through a standard web browser rather than specialized software.

-• Mobile EDI: Apps capable of displaying supply chain information, but currently restricted due to security concerns.
+• Mobile: Apps capable of displaying supply chain information, which are somewhat limited in use due to security concerns.

 Each type of EDI System has its pros and cons.
-Likewise, putting an EDI into practice requires your company to have an existing OMS or WMS system in place to hold and manage the data.
+Likewise, putting an EDI into practice requires your company to have an existing OMS or WMS system to store the data.

 Once you do have an EDI system in place, communication with business partners and clients should be clearer across the board.
 In some cases, you may even be able to provide timed deliveries within a 15-minute window.

-Finally, you can choose to expand your business by partnering with a Third Party Logistics company, or 3PL.
-Much like any warehouse management system or EDI, there are various levels of service depending on what kind of 3PL you go with.
+Finally, you can choose to expand your business by partnering with a third party logistics company, or 3PL.

-For the most part, even the most basic 3PLs provide some kind of warehouse management service and help you find carriers to pick up and distribute your goods.
+On a basic level, 3PLs can provide warehouse management services and help you find carriers to pick up and distribute your goods.
 Choosing a 3PL provider is a big step, especially when you might be used to controlling so many parts of your logistics operations directly.

-Do your research and be sure to choose a proven company that has a good track record of warehouse management and can properly vet carriers to ensure your goods are safe in transit.
-If you need special services provided, such as pick and pack, make sure your chosen 3PL can offer those services.
+Do your research and be sure to choose a provider with a proven track record of warehouse management, capable of vetting carriers to ensure your goods are safe in transit.
+If you need special services provided, such as pick and pack, make sure to inquire about these needs as well.

 • Route optimization